evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 For Application Insights you need two pieces of information:

-* Application Insight `Application ID`
+* Application Insights `Application ID`
-* Application Insight `API Key`
+* Application Insights `API Key`

 You can configure different combination of services at the same data-source.
 It may contain all three services, two of them or just one service.

 ## Sensitive information

-We want to use `json` files for data-source configuration and store them to git repository, and we definitely don't want to hard-code sensitive information, like Azure AD Application Client secret or Application Insight API key.
+We want to use `json` files for data-source configuration and store them to git repository, and we definitely don't want to hard-code sensitive information, like Azure AD Application `Client secret` or Application Insights `API key`.
-We store sensitive information at Azure Key Vault, and since our teams use different Azure subscriptions for their resources, this sensitive part of data-source configuration will be distributed within different key-vaults, owned by the teams.
+We store sensitive information at Azure Key Vault, and since our teams use different Azure subscriptions for their resources, this sensitive pieces of data-source configuration will be distributed within different key-vaults, owned by the teams.

-For instance, if team wants to add data-source for Application Insight service, they need to specify AppInsights `Application ID` and `API Key`.
+For instance, if team wants to add data-source for Application Insights service, they need to specify AppInsights `Application ID` and `API Key`.
 Since `API Key` is a sensitive information, it will be stored at one of the team's key-vault and team will provide the following information about key-vault inside data-source configuration:

 * key-vault name
 * key-vault resource group name